Freshwater Society Board Members

 Corrine D. Ricard, Wayzata, MN, Treasurer

-Ms. Ricard is vice president for business development for the Mosaic Company, a Plymouth-based firm that is the world’s largest producer of concentrated phosphate and potash, major agricultural fertilizers.
-From 2004 to 2007, she was the firm’s vice president of supply chain and risk management.
-Before the formation of Mosaic in 2004, she was vice president of supply chain and risk managment for Cargill Inc. She joined Cargill in 1984 after earning a degree in finance from the University of Minnesota.
-She earned a master’s of business administration degree at the university’s Carlson School of Management in 1996.
+Ms. Ricard joined the Freshwater Society board in 2012.
+She is senior vice president of human resources and information technology for the Mosaic Company.
+Past roles within Mosaic and Cargill have included vice president of business development, vice president of international distribution, and vice president of supply chain.
+She joined Cargill in 1984 after earning a degree in finance from the University of Minnesota.
+She earned a master’s degree in business administration from the University’s Carlson School of Management in 1996.
 Her hobbies include skiing and horseback riding.

 Todd Bolin, Deephaven, MN

 Mr. Bolin leads Bolin Marketing, a firm founded by his father.
 His title in the company is president and chief operating officer, but he says that if he chose his own title it would come from a list that includes: “keeper of the flame, head cheerleader, point guard, change agent, plotter of meaningful courses.”
 If he wrote an autobiography he would want to title it “Building on Success.”
 He has been chairman of the board of governors for the Twin Cities chapter of the American Association of Advertising Agencies and was recognized as one of “40 under 40” emerging business leaders by CityBusiness magazine in 1998.
 He has been a board member of the Midwest chapter of the Children’s Miracle Network, and a Freshwater board member since 2002.